 When people think of black history, they normally think of slavery but black people have and always will be more than slaves.
-Though many of the Taken and their decedents like Harriet Tubman, Thomas Jennings and Marcus Garvey went on to achieve great things, our history started long before slavery when we were kings.
+Though many of the enslaved and their descendants like Harriet Tubman, Thomas Jennings and Marcus Garvey went on to achieve great things, our history started long before slavery when we were not ruled by the West.

 Each One Teach One

 The saying “Each one teach one” is an African proverb that originated in America during slavery times.
 Slaves were seen as chattel and therefore denied an education so when one slave learned to read or write, it became his duty to teach someone else.

 Frank Laubach, a Christian missionary went on to use the phrase to address poverty and illiteracy in the Philippines.
 It was later used in Jamaica to form the Adult Literacy Programme.

 This site is based on the Each One Teach One principle where we share what we have learned with you.
 We also believe that we can learn from the past to build the future: Sankofa.

 Sankofa is an Akan word that means, “We must go back and reclaim our past so we can move forward; so we understand why and how we came to be who we are today.”

 The Akan (Ghanaian vernacular) word, Sankofa means “it is not taboo to fetch what is at risk of being left behind.”

 FA (look, seek and take).

 The symbol of Sankofa is that of a bird whose head is faced in the opposite direction of its body.
 This is emphasising on the fact that even though the bird is advancing, it periodically makes it a point to examine/ return to its past since this is the only way for one to have a better future.